 All members of the staff who wish to use the Network must sign this AUP whenever requested by PILC, to confirm that the staff person has read and understands this policy and agrees to abide by it.
-Each student must sign this AUP annually to confirm that the student has read and understands this policy and agrees to abide by it.
-Students who are under 18 must have their parents or guardians sign this AUP and submit it to the PILC.
+The AUP for students is included in the application materials.